antimof/UxPlay/README.md

   distributions  that are known to supply it include Raspberry Pi OS, Ubuntu, and Manjaro-RPi4.
 Use software decoding (option -avdec) if this module is not available.

-* Uxplay uses the Video4Linux2 (v4l2) plugin from GStreamer-1.22 and later to access the GPU in models 3 and 4.
+* Uxplay uses the Video4Linux2 (v4l2) plugin from GStreamer-1.22 and later to access the GPU, if hardware H264 decoding is used.
 This should happen automatically.
 The  option -v4l2 can be used, but it is usually best to just let GStreamer find the best video pipeline by itself.

 * On older distributions (GStreamer < 1.22), the v4l2 plugin needs a patch: see the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches).
-Legacy Raspberry Pi OS (Bullseye) has a partially-patched GStreamer-1.18.4 which needs the uxplay option -bt709 (and don't use -v4l2); it is still better to apply the full patch from the UzxPlay Wiki in this case.
+Legacy Raspberry Pi OS (Bullseye) has a partially-patched GStreamer-1.18.4 which needs the uxplay option -bt709 (and don't use -v4l2); it is still better to apply the full patch from the UxPlay Wiki in this case.

 * For "double-legacy" Raspberry Pi OS (Buster), there is no patch for GStreamer-1.14.
   Instead, first build a complete newer GStreamer-1.18.6 from source